r3ksk/hxmrpava/Discover Phase/02-BTP_Commericals/README.md

 #### New BTP Prospective Customers - Evaluate Pay-As-You Go (PAYG)
 If you are new to SAP BTP, get yourself familiar with SAP Pay-As-You Go consumption based commercial model.
 Kindly refer to the below resurces to learn more
 1. Explore various links in this SAP Documentation [page](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/7047eb4a15a84ac7be3c8612179e6d1f.html)
-2.
-3. Explore Pay-As-You Go account purchase through [SAP Store](https://store.sap.com/dcp/en/news-blogs/announcements/get-started-commitment-free-with-pay-as-you-go-for-sap-btp-now-available-on-sap-store)
+2. Explore Pay-As-You Go account purchase through [SAP Store](https://store.sap.com/dcp/en/news-blogs/announcements/get-started-commitment-free-with-pay-as-you-go-for-sap-btp-now-available-on-sap-store)

 #### New Prospective SAP Process Automation Customers
-So you have an existing SAP BTP License, but are evaluating SAP Process Automation.
-It comes in different commercial model.
-You can go fo a subscription or a consumption based licensing depending on your organization approach here.
+So you have an existing SAP BTP License, but you want to evaluate SAP Process Automation to try this use case.
+SAP Process Automation comes in different commercial model.
+You can go for a subscription or a consumption based licensing depending on your organization approach to SAP BTP Commercials.

-Explore SAP Process Automation [SAP Discovery Center - Process Automation](https://discovery-center.cloud.sap/serviceCatalog/process-automation?region=all&tab=service_plan)
+Explore SAP Process Automation Pricing from [SAP Discovery Center - Process Automation](https://discovery-center.cloud.sap/serviceCatalog/process-automation?region=all&tab=service_plan)